-I am concerned about the mental health of our community members.
+I am concerned about the mental health of our community members that increase the level or Depression.
 This includes workers who have lost their jobs; people who have lost access to relationships and the other supports that keep their personal energy in a positive space; people who are not properly taking care of themselves; or, who are overwhelmed by the amount of sad news worldwide.

 What I am less worried about is: